 What We Want to See From Our Sponsors

 We request that the sponsor assign a point of contact for your student team.
 The contact person should communicate (via email, phone, or Skype) with the student team on average of 1-2 hours per week.
 The sponsor should be available to answer questions and provide direction on project tasks/outputs.
 At the end of the project, the sponsor will judge the student team’s performance.
 We will provide a grade sheet to the contact person.

 Sponsors should start early to define the project scope and desired outcomes with the ISE department.
 We recommend submitting projects 60-90 days in advance of the semester.
 This will ensure that your team has ample time to develop the project description.
 A faculty leader will contact you after we receive your submission.
-We request an upfront commitment fee to help with the project costs.

 Each semester the ISE Department has the pleasure of working with local companies on Senior Design Projects.
 These projects allow companies to use student resources and have fresh ideas injected into their real-world projects.
 This sponsorship is rewarding for both the project sponsor and the student team.
 ISE would like to thank all of our past sponsors for their participation in the program.